MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 BON defines two phases of execution:

--  ``initialization phase``: this is the very first Java code that executes.
+-  The initialization phase: this is the very first Java code that executes.
 Its purpose is to let the device “boot”, that is, to initialize all necessary resources, like allocating buffers for drivers, performing default sanity checks, scanning hardware, etc.
+   The initialization sequence executes all the static initializer methods (known as the ``<clinit>`` methods).
--  ``mission phase``: once initialized, the device switches to the endless mission phase.
-The device and its software application run until they are switched off.
+-  The mission phase: once initialized, the device switches to the endless mission phase.
+The ``main(String[])`` method of the main class is called and the application runs until the device is switched off.

 Initialization Phase
 ~~~~~~~~~~~~~~~~~~~~